Updated: February 2024

 Community members will benefit as we work to connect to the newly completed active modes bridge that opened in 2021 as part of the twinning of the bridges crossing the Peace River.
 This new bridge represents a major improvement in level of service for pedestrians, cyclists, and other active transportation modes crossing the Peace River.

-The Phase 1 Public Survey is now OPEN!
-Take the survey:
+The Phase 1 Public Survey is closed!
+Thank you for your feedback.

 Strategic Plan Alignment